roman-milk/roman-milk.github.io/becoming-a-slut-wife-lacey.md

  Darren stood off to the side, watched and stroked himself until he was semi- hard and then he got on the bed and dropped his cock across Lacey's face.
 She opened her mouth and started sucking him and as soon as Rick had cum and gotten off Lacey Darren moved and climbed between her legs.
 He lifted her legs up onto his shoulders and then sank his cock into Lacey with one long stroke and she screamed out, "Oh sweet fucking God yes."
 He had not been in her for one full minute when she had another one of those screaming orgasms.

  "Jesus Rick, she sure is one noisy fucking whore.
 Stuff your cock in her mouth so we don't have to listen to this shit."
-Report_Story #3